purelyfortesting/test/README.md

 # Test

 Apparently, `github.dev` cannot open an empty repo.
+This shouldn't be a huge surprise.